abalani/Wikipedia/README.md

 ### Running the tests locally

+We can execute the tests through Cucumber TestRunner class by editing tag names.
+The runner class is setup to execute any test with the tag name `@smoke`

 * Required maven dependencies should be pulled by reloading the project under maven

 ```@CucumberOptions(features="src/test/resources/Features", glue = {"steps"}, monochrome = true, tags = "@smoke")```